Reverse Image Search on iPhone: Complete Guide

 Modern tools may create an image embedding, which is a compact numerical representation of the photo.
 That embedding is compared against databases or search indexes to find near-duplicates, similar products, reposted images, or pages with related visuals.

 Cropping matters.
 A full iPhone screenshot can make the scanner match status bars, captions, or app UI instead of the subject.
-For privacy, photos are deleted after analysis.
+Lens App removes uploaded images after the reverse image search analysis is complete to help protect your privacy.

 How to Use Free Reverse Image Search on iPhone